-Several buses filled with Angénieux workers from Saint-Héand drove to Cannes to show their support of the cinema professionals who use their products.
-Everyone from Angénieux was extremely proud to have contributed, each in his or her own way, to the work of cinematographers.
+Several buses filled with Angénieux workers from Saint-Héand drove to Cannes for this event.
+It was a clear expression of their awareness of the cinema professionals who use their products, and the artistic and technical knowledge of cinematographers who have contributed to the key success of Angénieux's 78 years of history with lenses.
+Every member of the Angénieux team was extremely proud to have contributed, each in his or her own way, to the work of cinematographers.